 If your pet has found their way to these nuts of their own volition, or have dug them up out of the garbage, the risk is all the greater.

-The fungus and mould being consumed here can, in some cases, trigger a dreadful seizure in your dog – and if this occurs, you’re recommended to contact your vet immediately.
+The fungus and mold being consumed here can, in some cases, trigger a dreadful seizure in your dog – and if this occurs, you’re recommended to contact your vet immediately.

 Time is of the essence to make sure that professional help can prevent any lasting harm being done to your dog.